2022

 The project explores how heritage can be activated through design, highlighting the potential of contemporizing marginalized crafts.
 By layering these ancestral techniques with new graphic content, Stateless Heritage invites viewers to reflect on the meanings these objects carry and to engage with traditional crafts in an untraditional way.

-At the heart of the making is the Palestinian water jar “jarrah”, a nourishing vessel once carried by women from the well to the home.
-It was a tangible part of daily life.
+At the heart of this work is the Palestinian water jar “jarrah”, a nourishing vessel once carried by women from the well to home.
 Its form and meaning offered a fitting base for the project, to the different materials, handcraft techniques, and design processes involved.
-By returning to this everyday object, the project reactivates a symbol of care, resilience, and continuity by carrying something forward, both literally and culturally.
+By returning to this tangible object that was part of daily life, the project reactivates a symbol of care, resilience, and continuity by carrying something forward, both literally and culturally.

 2/4 Library of jars